21echoes/pedalboard/README.md

 * Vibrato
 * Auto-Wah
 * Lo-Fi
+* Resonator, based on Mutable Instruments Rings (follow instructions at https://llllllll.co/t/31781)
+* Granular, based on Mutable Instruments Clouds (follow instructions at https://llllllll.co/t/31781)
 * Amp Simulator
 * Equalizer
 * Tuner
-* Mutable Instruments Clouds (follow instructions at https://llllllll.co/t/31781)
-* Mutable Instruments Rings (follow instructions at https://llllllll.co/t/31781)
 * More to come in future versions!
 File a GitHub issue with recommendations, or join the discussion at [Lines](https://llllllll.co/t/pedalboard-chainable-fx-for-norns/31119/27)

 ## UI & Controls